 Also, as your references are extremely busy with their own jobs, they are often unable to set aside sufficient time to complete your letter of recommendation in a timely manner.
 This can result in lengthy delays in filing.

-We write the Recommendation Letters with you and any input from your references using open lines of communication because teamwork leads to success.
+We write your Recommendation Letters together with you and any input from your references

 You do not want to write the letters by yourself because the process of writing full letters is extremely time consuming and because you know that you will not be able to maximize your chances of approval without an experienced EB-1/NIW lawyer.